HardTimes2024/HardTimes/HardTimes_en.md

 ## Conclusion

 There is a theory that: the apocalypse is an individual phenomenon.
 If a person cannot remember the last time he heard birds singing, then for him the birds have already fallen silent.
-If he canít remember when he looked at the stars, then for him the stars have already gone out...
+If he can‚Äôt remember when he looked at the stars, then for him the stars have already gone out...

 There is no need to run and shout what is coming.
 Most will not believe it, but remaining silent on the quiet may also be unconscionable.
 You can simply say: I am preparing and I recommend it to you.